Limit Ranges

 A LimitRange does not check the consistency of the default values it applies.
 This means that a default value for the limit that is set by LimitRange may be less than the request value specified for the container in the spec that a client submits to the API server.
 If that happens, the final Pod will not be schedulable.

-For example, you define a LimitRange with this manifest:
+For example, you define a LimitRange with below manifest:

 kind: LimitRange